saakaifoundry/x7host-videox7-ugc-plugin/readme.txt

 2. Paste the 'all-in-one-video-pack' directory under the '/wp-content/plugins/' directory
 3. Activate the plugin through the 'Plugins' menu in the WordPress admin application
 4. Go to Settings > All in One Video Pack to setup the plugin
+5. Enter additional configuration settings in the 'x7 UGC Settings' page

 If you are upgrading your current version of the plugin, or if you're upgrading from the Interactive Video plugin: